10 Things You Never Knew About Amelia Earhart

 Underwood Archives UIG/shutterstock

-How's this for poetic justice?
-In 2014, another woman named Amelia Earhart—yes, that's her real name—became the youngest woman to fly around the world in a single-engine plane.
-She felt that considering her name and her similar passion for flying, she almost had a duty to do what her namesake couldn't.
-"By recreating and symbolically completing her flight around the world, I hope to develop an even deeper connection to my namesake," this Amelia Earhart claimed.
-We think her predecessor would be proud for sure!
-Don't miss these other incredible historical coincidences throughout history.
+How’s this for poetic justice?
+In 2014, another woman named Amelia Earhart—yes, that’s her real name—became the youngest woman to fly around the world in a single-engine plane.
+She felt that considering her name and her similar passion for flying, she almost had a duty to do what her namesake couldn’t.
+“By recreating and symbolically completing her flight around the world, I hope to develop an even deeper connection to my namesake,” this Amelia Earhart claimed.
+We think her predecessor would be proud for sure—not to mention amazed by such an incredible historical coincidence!